rynmon/malScraper/README.md

 - [Version Checking](#version-checking)
 - [License](#license)

+## Introduction
+malScraper is a modular tool that streamlines the process of scraping and managing lists of Payload Domains, IOC's & C2 IPs from various feeds.
+It simplifies the task of blacklisting for security and threat intelligence purposes.

+## Features
+- **Modular Design**: Easily extendable with additional modules.
+- **Version Checking**: Verify if you are using the latest version on startup.
+- **Reopen Functionality**: Ability to reopen a previously composed report.

 ![malScraper Screenshot](https://raw.githubusercontent.com/Ryan-Monaghan/ryanmonaghan.github.io/master/Screenshot%20from%202020-01-23%2014-21-06.png)
 ![2023-12-27_00-37-09](https://github.com/Ryan-Monaghan/malScraper/assets/8824673/5a2fa461-6b67-4070-8df0-cd8c41901fe6)

 ## Version History
 - **1.3** - Initial Python Conversion
   - The tool has been converted to Python for improved functionality.